Portland Port Deep Water Berth

 Our approach was based on succeeding (or failing) together; one party should not succeed at the expense of the other.
 Contractual arrangements were designed to reflect this.

-General Manager (Commercial), Portland Port UK
+CEO, Portland Port UK

 Outcome